ComputerScienceEducation/co-framework-2023/README.md

 `.equ CODEGRADE, 1`
 above the `.ifndef CODEGRADE` in your source file.

 The reason the assembly files all end in a capital `.S` is that, by default, `gcc` only invokes the C preprocessor (see also `man cpp`) on assembly files with an upper case file ending.
-The C preprocessor is needed for the `MACOS` flag.
+The C preprocessor is needed for the `MACOS` flag; you don't need to concern yourself with it as the Xcode project already adds this flag for you.

 The files `test_cc.c` provided for (almost) all assignments are simplified versions of the files we use for testing on CodeGrade.
 If you want to play around with them and explore how these things work, just compile `test_cc.c` and your assignment source file together and try running them.